IanOlin/github-research/README.md

 ```
 $ python run_scraping.py
 ```
 to generate a dataset for the ML repositories studied in the research project.
+Be warned, this may take several hours.

 #### Step 4: Run metrics
 From the top level, run: